Preston Park, Brighton

 Preston Park is a park near Preston Village in the city of Brighton and Hove, East Sussex, England.
-It is located in Preston Park ward to the north of the centre of Brighton, and served by the nearby Preston Park railway station.
-Preston Park is also one of the wards of Brighton and Hove City Council.
-The population at the 2011 census was 14,911.
+The park, which covers 63 acre, is served by the nearby Preston Park railway station and is listed on the National Register of Historic Parks and Gardens along with the nearby Preston Manor.
+It is part of the eponymous ward of Preston Park, located north of the city centre, which had a population of 14,911 at the 2011 census.